M. N. Roy: The Hindu-German conspiracy

-Bhattacharya's activities soon drew the attention of the Japanese secret police, who were concerned about Bhattacharya's drumming up a revolution.
-When he learnt he was about to be served formal notice to leave Japan within 24 hours, and not wishing to be deported to Shanghai, Bhattacharya immediately set about leaving the country overland through Korea.
+Roy's activities soon drew the attention of the Japanese secret police.
+When he learned he was going to be served formal notice to leave Japan, not wishing to be deported to Shanghai, Roy immediately left the country and arrived in Korea.

-He tried to make his way from there to Peking (Beijing), but by this time he was spotted and identified by the British secret police, who detained him.
-However, Bhattacharya was able to win his release from the police, due to the British Consul General's ill ease with holding a British subject indefinitely without having formal charges first.
+He tried to make his way to Peking (Beijing), but he was identified by the British authorities, who detained him.
+However, he was able to escape jail time due to the British Consul General's ill ease with holding a British subject indefinitely without formal charges.

-Further efforts to raise funds for armaments from the German consulate at Hankow resulted in a further tentative agreement.
-However, this plan also came to naught because of the size of the commitment, which had to be approved in Berlin, according to German Ambassador to China Admiral Paul von Hintze.
-Bhattacharya decided to take his plan for German funding next to the German Ambassador in the United States, before heading to Germany itself.
-Employees of the German embassy were able to assist Bhattacharya in obtaining a place as a stowaway aboard an American ship with a German crew, bound for San Francisco.
+Efforts to raise funds from the German consulate at Hankow resulted in a tentative agreement.
+However, this plan also failed due to the scale of the commitment, which had to be approved in Berlin according to Admiral Paul von Hintze.
+Roy decided to search for German funding from the German Ambassador in the United States, before heading to Germany.
+Employees of the German embassy were able to assist Roy in stowing away aboard a German-crewed American ship bound for San Francisco.

-Although they knew he was on board the ship, British colonial authorities stopping the vessel in international waters were unable to locate Bhattacharya in the secret compartment in which he was hurriedly hidden.
-In an effort to throw the British off his trail – and in an effort to obtain more suitable accommodations for the long trans-Pacific voyage, Bhattacharya stealthily disembarked at Kobe, Japan.
+Although they knew he was on the ship, British colonial authorities stopping the vessel in international waters were unable to locate Roy hidden in a secret compartment.
+In an effort to throw the British off his trail, and in an effort to obtain more suitable accommodations for the long trans-Pacific voyage, Roy disembarked from Kobe, Japan.

-In Kobe Bhattacharya used a false French-Indian passport previously obtained for him by the Germans in China.
-Posing as a seminary student bound for Paris, Bhattacharya obtained an American visa, bought a ticket, and sailed for San Francisco.
+In Kobe, he used a fake French-Indian passport previously obtained for him by the Germans in China.
+Posing as a seminary student bound for Paris, Roy obtained an American visa, bought a ticket, and sailed for San Francisco.